History of Kyle Hendricks in Timeline

 July 24, 2020: Complete-Game Shutout

-On July 24, 2020, Kyle Hendricks pitched a complete-game shutout in the Cubs' season opener versus the Brewers, throwing 103 pitches with three hits allowed, nine strikeouts, and no walks.
+On July 24, 2020, Kyle Hendricks pitched a complete-game shutout in the Cubs' season opener against the Brewers, throwing 103 pitches with three hits allowed, nine strikeouts, and no walks.
+It was the first Opening Day shutout by a Cubs pitcher since 1974 and in MLB since 2013.

-In 2023, Kyle Hendricks returned from his injury and made 24 starts for Chicago, compiling a 6-8 record and 3.74 ERA with 93 strikeouts across 137 innings.
+In 2023, Kyle Hendricks returned from his injury and made 24 starts for Chicago, compiling a 6-8 record with a 3.74 ERA.

 May 21, 2024: Moved to Bullpen

-On May 21, 2024, after struggling with a 12.00 ERA in his first five starts of the season, Kyle Hendricks was moved to the bullpen.
+On May 21, 2024, after struggling with a high ERA, Kyle Hendricks was moved to the bullpen.

 November 6, 2024: Signed with Los Angeles Angels